The BAD has 10 categories of membership which are outlined below. For full details please read the Membership Guidelines before completing your form.

 Overseas dermatologists in practice outside the United Kingdom and Ireland.

-ALLIED HEALTHCARE PROFESSIONAL MEMBERSHIP
+SCIENTIST AND ALLIED HEALTHCARE PROFESSIONAL MEMBERSHIP

 HONORARY OVERSEAS MEMBERSHIP